The Placer County market in 2026, what the data actually says

 If you read three different market reports about Placer County this spring, you get three different stories.
 One paints a hot seller's market, one warns of a slowdown, one shrugs and calls it balanced.
 So which is it?

 All three, depending on price point, neighbourhood, and how long the home has been on market.
-Here is the honest read for the communities we work.
+Here is the plain read for the communities we work, with no spin in either direction.

 Median list prices across the core Placer County markets